 A stretching routine you can do daily to help with your flexibility.
 30 seconds for each stretch is plenty.

 A good session early in a marathon plan to practice running at goal pace.
-Each 5k block will get progressively harder.
+Each 5k block will get progressively harder in terms of a higher heart rate and RPE, pace should be the same throughout the 5k reps.